SaviNimz/Flower-exchange-Trader-application/readme.md

 - We've used an object oriented approach in the implementation

 There are few structures and one main class in the main code.
 [Order](application.cpp#L17-L45) is used for storing an entry of the order book.
-[Orderbook](applicaton.cpp#L77-257)
+[Orderbook](application.cpp#L77-L257) is the main class where each and every type of flower has their own orderbook.

+- There are few optimization techniques we used

+1. Used a [hashmap](application.cpp#L275-L282) when creating an orderbook in the beginning to reduce the number of branching instructions and gain a constant access time

+2. Used a [priority_queue](application.cpp#L84-L88) data structure to store buy and sell orders in the orderbook to improve the access time and deletion time

+3. Used a [vector](application.cpp#L150) to store the execution report outputs in one transaction to reduce the number of system calls for the IO operations

+- There was also the possibility of extending the program to a multi threaded application by using separate threads to handle buy and sell orders.
+While this may help the program to speedup there is also the tradeoff of having to handle deadlock situations and possible race conditions.
+Analyzing this must be done carefully.